28 October 2021

 She was groomed as a starlet and initially placed in bit roles.
 De Mille first gave her a small part in his pirate epic The Buccaneer (Cecil B. DeMille, 1938) starring Fredric March, then placed her in his sprawling railroad saga Union Pacific (Cecil B. DeMille, 1939).
 After a handful of B movies at Paramount Pictures, she landed a minor role in Gone with the Wind (Victor Fleming, 1939), that of Scarlett O'Hara's sister, the whiny, bratty Suellen, who loses her beau to the more calculating Scarlett.

 This led directly to her signing with Columbia Pictures.
-In 1938, just prior to the filming of GWTW, she married businessman Barton Bainbridge, her first of four.
+In 1938, just before the filming of GWTW, she married businessman Barton Bainbridge, her first of four.
 The marriage soured within a year or so, however, after she took up with Budapest-born director Charles Vidor.
 Bainbridge committed suicide by gunshot during the final separation period.
 Charles Vidor directed three of her pictures: The Lady in Question (1940) - her first at Columbia, Ladies in Retirement (1941), and The Desperadoes (1943).
 This second marriage lasted about as long as the first (1943-1945), supposedly due to Vidor's infidelities.

-At Columbia, Evelyn hit pin-up status and sparked a number of war-era pictures.
+At Columbia, Evelyn hit pin-up status and sparked several war-era pictures.
 She played Boris Karloff's daughter in the crime horror Before I Hang (Nick Grinde, 1940) and a blind woman who befriends the hideously scarred Peter Lorre in the excellent The Face Behind the Mask (Robert Florey, 1941).
 She also played an ingenue in Here Comes Mr. Jordan (Alexander Hall, 1941) with Robert Montgomery.
 Gary Brumburgh at IMDb: "No shrinking violet this one, but despite her talent, vivacity and sheer drive, lovely and alluring blonde Evelyn Keyes would remain for the most part typed as a "B" girl on the silver screen."

 Evelyn Keyes